-Our sister Wang Lizhen shared the local church gospel meeting in Ningbo, China on the 15th of every month.
-A few days in advance, the young people from the local church will go to the neighbourhood to invite gospel friends for the gospel meeting, targeting especially the migrant workers from other town.
-The older brothers and sisters will stay in the church to pray and prepare for dinner.
+Our sister Wang Lizhen shared about the local church gospel meeting in Ningbo, China on the 15th of every month.
+A few days before the event, young people from the local church will go around the neighbourhood to invite people for the gospel meeting, targeting especially the migrant workers from other towns.
+The older brothers and sisters will stay in the church to pray and prepare dinner.
 Rain or shine, the gospel meeting will go on.
 Jeremiah in the Old Testament said, “If I say, “I will not mention him, or speak any more in his name,” there is in my heart as it were a burning fire shut up in my bones, and I am weary with holding it in, and I cannot.”
 (Jer 20:9).

-Many young and intellectual among the Chinese often says, “Nothing is happening to me so why must I believe in Jesus Christ?”
+Many young intellectuals among the Chinese often says, “Nothing is happening to me so why must I believe in Jesus Christ?”
 These are but some of the challenges in reaching out to the Chinese.
-The truth is many renowned scientists like Newton, Einstein and Darwin, all have repented from sins and believe in Jesus Christ as Lord and Saviour.
 “Every healthy tree bears good fruit, but the diseased tree bears bad fruit.”
 (Mt 7:17).
-We cannot depend on our own behaviours, nor ourselves, but abide in Christ for the new life.
+We cannot depend on our own behaviours, nor ourselves, but to abide in Christ for new life.

 Money does not buy true peace and real joy, Taobao billionaire MaYun confessed he is not happy.
-But the apostle Paul while imprisoned sing hymns, pray and give thanks to God, full of peace and joy in the Lord.
+But the apostle Paul while imprisoned, sang hymns, prayed and gave thanks to God, being full of peace and joy in the Lord.
 (Acts 16:25).
-A group outing was initiated for the Chinese speaking gospel friends during a public holiday.
-The outreach cum picnic enjoyed a good time of fellowship and get to know many new gospel friends.
+A group outing was initiated for the Chinese speaking community during a public holiday.
+We enjoyed a good time of fellowship during this outreach cum picnic activity and got to know many new pre-believing friends..
 “How beautiful upon the mountains are the feet of him who brings good news, who publishes peace, who brings good news of happiness, who publishes salvation, who says to Zion, “Your God reigns.”
 (Isa 52:7).
-Bringing the good news to the end of the earth requires one to run with it (Hak 2:2) and upon the mountains in the mission fields.
+Bringing the good news to the end of the earth requires one to run with it (Hak 2:2).

 Indian community outreach.
-We are blessed to have Indian families in our midst.
-They reach out to the Indian community and other non-domestic Work Permit holders such as from Bangladesh.
-Our Indian brethren go gospel tracting where the work migrants frequent on their rest day, organize outing during public holidays and gospel meeting.
-Visit to the community was hampered due to sensitivities.
-The work is reduced to small group or individual visits.
+We are blessed to have Indian families worshipping in our midst.
+They reach out to the Indian community and other non-domestic Work Permit holders from Bangladesh.
+Our Indian brethren go gospel tracting where the work migrants congregate during their rest day, organize outings during public holidays and have gospel meetings at the church premises.
+Visits to the community were hampered due to sensitivities.
+This work is limited to a small group or individual visits.
 Pray for opportunity and opening for outreach during visit to the Jurong Penjuru Dormitory.
 Mission workers are few.
 Pray for more workers in this harvest field.

 Foreign domestic workers.
-There are foreign domestic workers from several nationalities in our midst and attending Sunday school too.
-The Sunday school lesson usually is more gospel oriented due to the student’s background.
+There are many foreign domestic workers from several nationalities in our midst attending Sunday school.
+The Sunday school lesson is usually more gospel oriented due to the student’s background.
 The saving grace of our Lord Jesus Christ will meets the deepest needs of every person in every culture and in every community.
 Tremendous opportunity to reach out to these transient workers and friends.
-These gospel friends may one day receive Christ as savior and bring home the good news they have heard to their other friends and loved ones.
+These people may one day receive Christ as savior and bring home the good news they have heard to their friends and loved ones.

 From Assembly to Awakening